butaneprotocol/token-launch/README.md

 # Known Issues
 - Address bytearray lengths aren't validated in deposit, so it's possible with bad offchain a user locks their own funds

+# Audit

+Thanks to Pi (Sundaeswap) for his help increasing our security assurances.
+We caught bugs and significantly improved the reliability of the contracts thank to him.
+Report available https://cdn.sundaeswap.finance/butane-sale.pdf